emiketic/emiketic.github.io/_posts/2018-04-02-sendbird-for-building-react-native-messaging-apps.markdown

   });
 }
 ```
-You could load conversation by creating a query using `createPreviousMessageListQuery()`, this instance loads the most recent n messages.
+You could load a conversation by creating a query using `createPreviousMessageListQuery()`, this instance loads the most recent n messages.

-**Note:**  n is a fixed number used to query a set number of previous messages.
+**Note:**  n is a fixed number used to query a set of n number of previous messages.

 ```javascript